LorenzKuehn/UE_portfolio/README.md

 # UE_portfolio
 This is my Unreal Engine Portfolio.
-It showcases some work i did for a few VP projects in University.
+It showcases some work i did for different Virtual Production projects in my University.